-Since last week’s post below on Instagram, I’ve been getting inundated with questions about my current muscle-building protocol…including how I’ve been eating, supplements I’m currently taking, my workout program and more!
+Since last week’s post below on Instagram, I’ve been getting inundated with questions about how to build muscle…including how I’ve been eating, supplements I’m currently taking, my workout program and more!

 So I figured I’d put together a quick and dirty post to give the basics of my entire protocol.
 I hope this is helpful!
 You can feel free to leave your questions, comments, and feedback below the post!